-CSUMB's founding vision statement is a far-reaching and aspirational document that has served the university since its inception.
-Written in 1994, the statement is still highly relevant and speaks to many of the values that helped shape this master plan.
+CSUMB's founding vision statement is a far-reaching and aspirational document that has served the University since its inception.
+Written in 1994, the statement is still highly relevant and speaks to many of the values that helped shape these Guidelines.
 The vision statement is located to the right.
-Key excerpts that are relevant to the master plan are highlighted.
+Key excerpts that are relevant to the Guidelines are highlighted.